AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: style

     Color used in a source editor to highlight lines containing compiler information.
-If white, the information isn't highlighted.
+If white, the information is not highlighted.

   * :guilabel:`File pattern`